Paver Sealing and Cleaning

 - Mold & Mildew Growth

-Flagstone is used for a variety of different needs, ranging from gravestones to patios, stone walls to pool decks.
-Flagstone is very vulnerable to a type of erosion known as spalling.
-Spalling occurs when the flagstone is overexposed to water, and erosion of the bonding molecules occurs.
-As a result, the flagstone spalls, and begins to break off in sandy and gritty pieces.
+Flagstone and concrete pavers are is used for a variety of different needs, ranging from patios and stone walls to pool decks.
+Flagstone and concrete pavers are very vulnerable to a type of erosion known as spalling.
+Spalling occurs when the flagstone or concrete is overexposed to water, and erosion of the bonding molecules occurs.
+As a result, the flagstone or concrete spalls, and begins to break off in sandy and gritty pieces.

 The Benefits of Sealing Pavers

-Flagstone that is outdoors and is exposed to wind, rain, saltwater, chlorine, or any other harsh materials and/or natural elements need to be sealed for optimal longevity.
-Because flagstone is a porous material, a sealer will fill in the pores in the stone and provide it with a gorgeous finish.
+Flagstone and concrete pavers that is are outdoors and is are exposed to wind, rain, saltwater, chlorine, or any other harsh materials and/or natural elements need to be sealed for optimal longevity.
+Because flagstone and concrete is a porous material, a sealer will fill in the pores in the stone and provide it with a gorgeous finish.
 A matte finish is typically ideal, as this preserves the natural beauty of the stone.
-However, either finish type – matte or glossy – will provide the flagstone with the protection from moisture and staining that it needs.
+However, either finish type – matte or glossy – will provide the flagstone and concrete pavers with the protection from moisture and staining that it needs.